The role of a Federation representative

 Key responsibility 5 - Managing yourself and your learning

-If you have any further questions about being a rep, please email us with your details and one of our full-time officials will be back in touch.
+If you have any further questions about being a rep, please email us with your details and one of our full-time officials will get in touch.